-An out-of-state owner purchased a resort townhome 4 hours from home.
-For nearly 30 years the property was used by family and in the last 3 years was leased to a local resident.
-When the tenant ultimately vacated, the owner was faced with a renovation, a sale, and taxes owed against the long-term increase in value.
+A Maryland resident purchased a ski cabin in a Pocono Mountain resort 4 hours from her home.
+For nearly 30 years the property was used by family, and later leased to a local resident.
+When the tenant vacated, the owner decided she had no desire to continue owning the townhome going forward.
+Faced with the task of selling, she realized she was also faced with a substantial renovation on a property well-worn throughout the years.

 For 32 years, this owner had been making an annual cash donation of $25 per year to National Jewish Health, an internationally renowned Denver hospital known as a leading research and treatment center for respiratory diseases.
 With an opportunity to align her property circumstances to her underlying charitable intent, the owner offered the townhome as a gift of real estate to NJH, who directed the donor to Realty Gift Fund on their behalf.